Juanita Nielsen: The Carousel Club

-The Carousel Club in Kings Cross (called "Les Girls" at other times) was one of a number of bars and nightclubs controlled by Abe Saffron, who was a major figure in Sydney organised crime.
+The Carousel Club in Kings Cross (a transvestite revue called "Les Girls" at other times) was one of a number of bars and nightclubs controlled by Abe Saffron, who was a major figure in Sydney organised crime.
 The club was managed by Jim Anderson, who, as a later investigation revealed, owed $260,000 (about $1.6 million in 2011 money) to Theeman.
 According to Saffron's son Alan, Saffron lent large sums of money to several prominent Sydney businessmen including Theeman.

 The Carousel had had no dealings with Nielsen previously, but on 13 June 1975 Anderson had initiated contact by sending Nielsen an invitation to attend a press night at the club.
 She would not normally have been invited because her newspaper, NOW, did not give free publicity to commercial ventures.
 Nielsen did not attend the event, and Anderson was reported to have been furious.
 On 29 June, the Carousel's PR manager Lloyd Marshall invited Nielsen to a meeting at the Camperdown Travelodge, supposedly to discuss advertising related to landscaping, but her business partner David Farrell later recounted that Nielsen became suspicious and refused to attend.

 On 30 June, Edward Frederick "Eddie" Trigg and Shayne Martin-Simmonds, both employees at The Carousel, went to Nielsen's house ostensibly to discuss advertising in NOW.
 It was later revealed that they intended to seize Nielsen when she opened the door, but their plan was foiled when Farrell answered the door instead.
 The two men played out their cover story, but Nielsen stayed listening in an adjoining room and after they left complimented Farrell on his handling of the query, teasing him by saying she might send him out on the road to sell advertising in NOW.
 According to Farrell, Nielsen was by then seriously concerned that her activism was putting her in danger.
 She mentioned her fears to Farrell about two weeks before her disappearance and she arranged to keep him regularly informed of her whereabouts.

 On Thursday, 3 July, at 5:30pm, Trigg rang Nielsen to make an appointment to discuss the club advertising in NOW.
 They agreed to meet the next day at about 10:15am at the club.